zng-ui/zng/TODO/_current.md

 * Refactor `Updates` to `UPDATES` service?
+    - Refactor all contexts into `context_local!` values.
+    - Figure out `ContextWidgetPath`, how to build without alloc?
+    - Figure out a way to dynamically link a custom `context_local!` to load together with `WIDGET` and `WINDOW`.
+        - If possible then we can fully remove `StateMap`.

 * Integrate `ThreadContext` with `rayon`.
     - Need to capture and load contexts for all `rayon::join` and `rayon::scope`.
     - See issue https://github.com/rayon-rs/rayon/issues/915